 How to Protect Yourself From the Road Rage of Others

-Road rage is a scary thing now a days.
+Road rage has become a scary thing nowadays.
 People are taking a lot more action when their road rage boils.
 What you do can make or break the situation.
 So keep these tips in mind when driving on the road.

 - Drop your own road rage.
-You will make the situation so much worse if you act out on your own road rage.
-You could do something small, then the other driver will do something else, then you'll do something, etc. That is the worst thing to do.
+You will make the situation so much worse if you act out on your own rage.
+You could do something small, then the other driver will do something else, then you'll do something, and it will escalate.

 - Practice defensive driving.
 There is a good chance that someone on the road is having a bad day, is in a hurry, or driving intoxicated.
-If you drive defensively, you can avoid those people road raging.
+If you drive defensively, you can avoid being part of those people's bad day.

 - Don't look at other drivers.
-If you make eye contact with someone, that can provoke a situation.
-It could make your road rage build if you see them make a gesture or hear them yell at you.
+Making eye contact with someone that can provoke a situation.
+It could make your own road rage build if you see them make a gesture or hear them yell at you.
 Just ignore drivers.

-- Don't tailgate, cut other people off, etc. Nothing antagonizes a driver more than someone who drivers aggressively against them.
+- Don't tailgate or cut other people off.
+Nothing antagonizes a driver more than someone who drivers aggressively against them.
 So don't do anything to set them off.

 - Let the aggressive drivers have the right of way.
 Even if you know you are in the right, just let the person have their way.
 It will avoid a deadly confrontation in the long run.

 - Focus on your destination.
 If you feel a driver is going to start harassing you, then focus on your destination and nothing else.

 - Don't let yourself be distracted.
-Someone with road rage will react if they see you distracted by talking on a cell phone, or doing something else other than driving.
+Someone with road rage may become furious if they see you distracted by talking on a cell phone, or doing something else other than driving.
 Just focus on your driving to give them less of a reason to be upset at you.

 - Don't react to their actions.
 If someone honks at you, don't honk back.
 If you get cut off, don't try to cut them off.
 Reacting is the worse way to deal with someone with road rage.